awebox/awebox/implementation_notes_rocking_mode.md

  - add power generation                                     https://vscode.dev/github/abavoil/awebox/blob/abavoil/awebox/mdl/dynamics.py#L327

-Investigate:
+# Investigate:
- - sweep type
+ - sweep type: outdated
- - model.tether.attachment
+ - model.tether.attachment: com = center of mass, stick = ???
- - how is the winch modeled ?
+ - how is the winch modeled ?: no winch model, only mecanical energy is considered
- - consider aerodynamic drag of the arm ? -> C_D_arm, α, dα, arm_diameter -> torque
+ - consider aerodynamic drag of the arm ? -> C_D_arm, α, dα, arm_diameter -> torque: not for now

-Questions :
+# Questions :
+## 9 july 2025
  - Add a tether ground attachment either at [0, 0, 0] or at the tip of the arm
- - p.78: "by translating a priori knowledge on the optimal value of T into variable bounds" -> things like estimating the tension, kite speed etc.?
- - Homotopy: is it automatic or do I have to implement anything myself ?
+ - Homotopy: is it automatic or do I have to implement anything myself ?: automatic
- - Possible to simulate for half of the eight to use and impose symmetry ?
+ - Possible to simulate for half of the eight to use and impose symmetry ?: with some work

+ - parameters in params instead of user_options, with same sweep_type
+ - use arm angle as state and generalized coordinate + derivative
+ - have an ifelse on mode when computing tether attachment

+## ? july 2025
+ - only arm_angle as generalized coordinates ?
+I don't really understand Lagrangian mechanics